 Pay more than the monthly minimum

 If you regularly only pay the minimum and make little impression on the total owed, your card company may see this as a sign of distress and may reduce your access to future credit.
-With every repayment try and pay a bit extra and keep a record of all slips and documentation after paying your instalments.
+With every repayment try and pay a bit extra and keep a record of all slips and documentation after paying your installments.

 Pay your bills on time, every time

 Late payments are the most common piece of negative information that appears on people’s credit reports and is often responsible for significant drops in their credit scores.
 When it comes to loans and credit cards, it’s important that you always make at least the minimum payments in a timely manner, each and every month, with no exceptions.

 Only apply for credit when building credit or if you need it.
 Turn down point-of-purchase credit card offers.
 Too many of these types of cards will have a negative impact on your credit rating.